 A species of the spiderwort plants, the wandering jew goes by many names.
 You may know it as “inch plant” or by its Latin name “Tradescantia zebrina.”
 Its former Latin name was “Zebrina pendula.”
 It is also nowadays called “wandering dude.”

-Native to Mexico, this species of the wandering jew has traveled across the world from South America and Africa to Asia and Australia.
-Usually grown indoors, this these tropical plants grow well outdoors in warmer climates.
+Native to Mexico, this species has traveled across the world from South America and Africa to Asia and Australia.
+Usually grown indoors, this these tropical plants grow well outdoors in your garden in warmer climates.

 The wandering jew is a herbaceous perennial that can grow 6 to 9 inches high and 12 to 24 inches wide.
 It has gorgeous, colorful foliage and dangling tendrils.

-Its purple and deep green leaves are thin and heart-shaped.
+Wandering Jew leaves are purple and deep green colors and are thin and heart-shaped.
 They have beautiful silver stripes, which are the reason for the “zebra” in its Latin name.

 It has small flowers with three petals, usually white or violet.

 Note that while this is the most common variety of the plant, other houseplants in the Tradescantia genus are also called wandering jews.
 It includes the Tradescantia pallida, also known as purple heart, purple queen, or purple secretia, with deep purple foliage, pointy, elongated leaves, and pale flowers.